-Directors' fees for the year ended 31 March 2022 were at a level of £52,000 per annum for the Chairman and £33,280 per annum for other non-executive Directors.
+Directors' fees for the year ended 31 March 2023 were at a level of £53,000 per annum for the Chairman and £34,000 per annum for other non-executive Directors.
 The Chairman of the Audit and Management Engagement Committee received an additional fee of £5,000 per annum.
-During the year, the Nomination and Remuneration Committee agreed to uplift the Chairman's fee by 1.9% to £53,000 and the Directors base fee by 2.2% to £34,000 to better reflect the responsibilities and time commitments for overseeing the affairs of the Company and to align with those of the Company's peer group.

-There were no other payments for extra or special services in the year ended 31 March 2022.
+There were no other payments for extra or special services in the year ended 31 March 2023.